 For years, air shocks have been standard in mountain biking.
-Coil shocks were reserved almost exclusively on downhill mountain bikes.
+Coil shocks were reserved almost exclusively for downhill mountain bikes.
 Some believed that air shocks would replace coil shocks completely.
-After all, if you walk into any bike shop, you’ll notice that pretty much all of the mountain bikes come with an air shock.
+After all, if you walk into any bike shop, you’ll notice that pretty much all the mountain bikes on display come with an air shock.
 Thanks to some technological improvements and influence from professional racers, coil shocks have begun making a comeback.
 Particularly among enduro and trail riders.
 This guide outlines the differences between the two types of shocks.
 It also lists the pros and cons of using a coil shock vs air shock for mountain biking.
 We’ll cover performance, maintenance, adjustability, price, weight, ride quality, versatility, and much more.

 Table of Contents

 - What is a Coil Shock?

 - Damping Systems

 - Pros and Cons Summary